• Facebook

 Slow Cooker Barbacoa | Beef Tacos | Crock Pot Beef Tacos #beef #tacos #crockpot #slowcooker #dinner #avocado #dinneratthezoo Slow Cooker Barbacoa | Beef Tacos | Crock Pot Beef Tacos #beef #tacos #crockpot #slowcooker #dinner #avocado #dinneratthezoo

-I make tacos almost every week, and we alternate between slow cooker chicken tacos, tilapia fish tacos, and this super easy barbacoa.
+I make tacos almost every week, and we alternate between slow cooker chicken tacos, tilapia fish tacos, baked beef tacos and this super easy barbacoa.

 Slow cooker barbacoa tacos topped with avocado.